lxuan2/CellTrack_GUI/README.md

 1. The types in the `Template` are limited to `string` and `double`.
 2. `Template` has to have `filename` defined in it, since the GUI uses the file name to match videos and corresponding param.
 3. Kind reminder: careful with comma symbol in json file.
 The last object doesn't have comma at the end.
-4. I recommand you modify the `userData.json` in folder instead of creating a new one.
+4. It is recommanded you modify the `userData.json` in folder instead of creating a new one.
 3. Use `print()` function to return results.
 (The app reads results line by line):
 Making sure the first thing you print is the full path for result video.
 The GUI checks that file and loads it into the player.
 Other results are read and printed line by line in Log Tab.